mindgarage-saif/TracX/README.md

 mocap-studio
 ```

+Detailed instructions for the video recording can be found [here](./docs/recording.md) and for the 3D motion capture [here](./docs/motion.md).

 ## Contributing

 Contributions are very welcome.
 Open a fresh issue to start a discussion around a feature idea or a bug.

+> [!NOTE]
+> The repository cotains many unused utiltity functions under `util/` directory which provide  some planned features.
+We are working on merging them into the main codebase.

 ## Acknowledgments